Detailed instructions for assembling a BMX bike. How to assemble a children's bike from a box

 There is a soft pad on the seat.

 For comfortable and convenient walks There are two soft cushions on the back of the seat.
 One is located at the level of the back, the other at the level of the head.
-They are sewn on, there is no way to remove them.
+They are sewn on and there is no way to remove them.

-Besides on the plastic seat itself there is a soft insert.
-Usually I saw that on children's tricycles the seat is completely plastic.
-This seat is much more comfortable for the child.
+Besides this The plastic seat itself has a soft insert.
+Usually I have seen that on children's tricycles the seat is completely plastic.
+This seat is much more comfortable for a child.

 There is a mosquito net on the sides.